A polyhedral approach to the invariant of Bierstone and Milman: Pairs and their characteristic polyhedra

 \end{enumerate} \end{Def}

-As we see later the connection to the invariant of Bierstone and Milman is given if the subset $ I $ is related to the exceptional divisors of the preceding resolution process.

-Example \ref{Ex:PolyNotUnique} shows that the non-negative rational number $ \nu_I ( \IE, u, y ) $ may change under the equivalence relation $ \sim $.
-Therefore it is not an invariant of the idealistic exponent!
-In order to take care of this we introduce in the next section idealistic exponents with history.
+It follows from Example \ref{Ex:PolyNotUnique} that $ \nu_I ( \IE, u ) $ and $ \nu_I ( \IE, u, y ) $ may change under the equivalence relation $ \sim $.
+Therefore it is not an invariant of the idealistic exponent.
+In order to take care of this we introduce the notion of pairs (and idealistic exponents) with history in Section~\ref{Sec:History}.
+Since this phenomena only appears if there are exceptional divisors present, we first discuss the case without exceptional divisors in the following section.